 Bridges to Other Blockchains

 Last but not least, Polkadot brings existing blockchains to the network via bridges.
-Namely, at the moment, Bitcoin, Ethereum and EOS bridges are in development.
+Namely, at the moment, the Polkadot network is connected to Bitcoin, Ethereum, and EOS networks.

 In the example above, we see how a decentralized insurer could issue a payment in DAI to the user without going off-chain.
-The interaction involves an insurer that runs on a parachain of polkadot, oracle and IoT info sources on different parachains, and an Ethereum bridge.
+The interaction involves an insurer that runs on a parachain of Polkadot, oracle, IoT info sources on different parachains, and an Ethereum bridge.

 Bridges can make chains communicate either by issuing a wrapped version of an asset or translating data within the bridge protocol.
 For example, PolkaBTC issues Bitcoin-backed assets and ChainX uses its own consensus to bridge BTC and Substrate-based chains.